EssentialsX/Website/pages/do-not-use-mohist.md

 some (such as [LuckPerms](https://luckperms.net/)) even allow you to use your existing Bukkit data when you switch to Sponge.

-For newer versions of Minecraft, SpongeForge currently isn't available.
+Depending on the version of Minecraft you run, a version of SpongeForge may not be available.
 However, there is a wide selection of server-side mods for Forge and Fabric that can replace plugins, which you can find sites like on [CurseForge](https://www.curseforge.com/minecraft/mc-mods/ftb-essentials-forge) and [Modrinth](https://modrinth.com/mods).
 For example, [FTB Essentials](https://www.curseforge.com/minecraft/mc-mods/ftb-essentials-forge) for Forge includes features similar to EssentialsX, while [FTB Chunks](https://www.curseforge.com/minecraft/mc-mods/ftb-chunks-forge)